FormerLurker/ArcWelderLib/readme.md

 * Long Parameter: --mm-per-arc-segment=<decimal_value>
 * Example: ```ArcWelder --mm-per-arc-segment=1.0```
 #### Minimum Arc Segments
-This specifies the minimum number of segments that a circle of the same radius must have, and is the parameter that determines how much compensation will be applied.
-This setting was inspired by the Marlin 2.0 arc interpolation algorithm, and attempts to follow it as closely as possible.
+This specifies the minimum number of segments that a circle of the same radius must have and is the parameter that determines how much compensation will be applied.
+This setting was inspired by the Marlin 2.0 arc interpolation algorithm and attempts to follow it as closely as possible.
 The higher the value, the more compensation will be applied, and the less compression you will get.
 A minimum of 14 is recommended.
 Values above 24 are NOT recommended.
 In general, this should be set as low as possible.

 If ArcWelder detects that a generated arc would have fewer segments than specified, it will reject the arc and output regular G0/G1 codes instead.
 It's possible that a single arc will be broken into several G2/G3 commands as well, depending on the exact situation.
 Note that ArcWelder will never increase the number of GCodes used, so it is limited by the resolution of the source gcode file.